Reports, Publications and Resources

 - Strategic energy management practices

 - Introduction to Energy Efficiency

-The guide introduces public facility owners and managers to tools and resources that can be used to complete successful energy efficiency retrofit projects.
-The processes of procuring and implementing energy efficiency retrofit projects are complex; however, when properly structured they can drive down costs and reduce inefficiencies for public entities.
-This guide will assist public facility owners and managers through the multidisciplinary nature of each step of the process, from energy auditing to public contracting to project financing.
+The guide introduces public facility owners and managers to tools and resources that can be used to complete energy efficiency retrofit projects.
+The processes of procuring and implementing energy efficiency retrofit projects are complex, but can drive down costs and reduce inefficiencies for public entities.
+This guide will assist users through each step of the process, from energy auditing to public contracting to project financing.

 Introduction to Energy Efficiency: A Guide to Managing Energy Use in Public and Commercial Facilities

 This guide provides public facility, commercial building, and small business owners with a starting point for addressing energy use in existing facilities and recognizing energy efficiency as an energy source.